gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Just... shut... up!" she grunted, hitting the speaker again and again with the bot's torn-off arm.

-"Please don't do that," Patience and Dockety said in unison.
+"Please don't do that," Patient and Dockety said in unison.

 Maddy froze.
 "What?"